 Image source: straitstimes.com

-It’s simple: go to the retailers website, sign up for an account and add items to your cart.
-When fill your cart, check out with your debit or credit card.
+It’s simple: go to the retailer’s website, sign up for an account and add items to your cart.
+When filling your cart, check out with your debit or credit card.
 You will usually be charged a delivery fee based on the size of your order.
-Most stores don’t even charge, or give discounts when you place your first order.
+Most stores don’t even charge, or may give discount food and drink when you place your first order.
 Make sure that you schedule the delivery to be made when you know you’ll be home.

 What To Buy and What To Avoid

-At first you should make light orders to see how the delivery service works.
-It’s the first time you’re placing and order, so you need to test the store, not dive in headfirst.
-Items like frozen food, canned and pet food, beverages and dairy products like cheese, butter and milk are safe products.
-Sealed and packaged, basic and branded products are hard to mess up, easily identifiable and don’t require a subjective judge of quality.
-Fresh, unpackaged and perishable products, then seafoods and meat are groceries that you would want more personal control over.
+At first, you should make light orders to see how the delivery service works.
+It’s the first time you’re placing an order, so you need to test the store, not dive in headfirst.
+Items like frozen food, canned and pet food, beverages, and dairy products like cheese, butter, and milk are safe products.
+Sealed and packaged, basic and branded products are hard to mess up, easily identifiable, and don’t require a subjective judge of quality.
+Fresh, unpackaged, and perishable products, then seafood and meat are groceries that you would want more personal control over.
 Hold off ordering these products until you get to know and trust your delivery person.
 Until that happens, ask someone close – a family member, friend, neighbor – to go and choose groceries on your behalf, or postpone the purchase and go personally when you have the time.

 Buying for food online saves your from unplanned, impulse purchases.
 Grocery stores would trick you into spending more money by tempting you with products that are supposedly on sale (but actually aren’t such a bargain), deceptive prices and flashy product packagings.
 It is easier to stick to your shopping list when you do the shopping online – you know what you need, you find it, add it to cart, purchase and check out.